 I clear my throat.
-“Um…pleased to meet you, sir…Kai, I mean.
-I’m Jon.”
+“Um…pleased to meet you, sir.
+Kai, I mean.”

-“I’m no hero,” I protest.
+“I’m not a hero,” I protest.
 “I’m just a man.
-Just like you, just like Ren.
-Just like…” I glance at Gyrax and mentally kick myself.
-“You know what I mean.”
+Like you, like Ren, like…” I glance at Gyrax and mentally kick myself.
+“Like…yeah.”

-Terrelly gives me an appraising look.
-“Perhaps you are, Jon.
-But that isn’t enough to defeat the White Veiled Queen.
-Lyderea willingly sacrificed her humanity.
-If you wish to defeat her, you may very well have to do the same.
-Who’s to say you won’t become exactly like her, or Shaddock forbid, even worse?”
+Terrelly responds with a bitter laugh.
+“Lyderea sacrificed her humanity to gain her power.
+If you wish to defeat her, you will probably have to do the same.
+Who’s to say you won’t become her, or Shaddock forbid, something even worse?”

 Ren nods.
 “You told me to guard it with my life.
 You never said why.”

-“What is it?”
+“What uh…what is it?”
 I take it with both hands.
+(Whoof—heavy.)

 “Open it,” Terrelly says.

-The chamber and barrel are nowhere to be seen, but the grip, hammer, and trigger are all there.
+I unfasten the cover, held in place by a tarnished button, then reach inside and curl my fingers around a smooth wooden grip.
+I pull it out and find myself staring at the bottom half of a giant revolver.
+The chamber and barrel are both missing, but the grip, hammer, and trigger are all still there.
 It’s way bigger than a regular gun—like the cowboy equivalent of a claymore sword.
-Beautiful scrollwork adorns the wood, glowing with magic light that leaks through my fingers.
-It feels warm and even—a rhythmic pulse that steadies my hand.
+Beautiful scrollwork adorns the wood, aglow with light that leaks through my fingers.
+It’s warm and even—a rhythmic pulse that steadies my hand.

-“ ’Tis no fire, Kai Jindow,” Gyrax says.
-“It is a building flood, ready to sweep through Evermoor and cleanse it of hate.”
+“ ’Tis not a fire, Kai Jindow.
+It is a building flood, ready to sweep through Evermoor and cleanse it of hate.”

 Ren’s mouth opens and closes.
 He’s at a loss for words, completely dumbstruck.